• home

 Location : Tokyo - Nikko

-Catch the shinkansen bullet train today (approximately 1 hour) and then a local train (approximately 1 hour) to get from Tokyo to Nikko.
+Enjoy a free morning in Tokyo.
+This afternoon, you’ll catch a local train to Nikko.
 Japanese trains are a quintessential experience and one of the best insights into culture (and efficiency!) of the country.
-Enjoy shopping for snacks or bento box at the train station or simple snacks are available for purchasing on board too.
-Arrive in Nikko late afternoon and you'll stay in a small inn tonight with shared facilities.
+Go shopping for some snacks or a bento box at the train station and watch the scenery pass you by.
+Arrive in Nikko in the late afternoon – tonight, you'll stay in a small inn with shared facilities.

 Day :3